Frosse-code/tag-purple-docs/published-docs/Setup-Your-Tags/Registering-location-of-tags.md

 Tags should be difficult to remove and treated as a long-term fixture to represent the location.
 But they can easily be replaced in future.

 ## Distributing tags

 Ideally, each tag will be located:
 - Where it is easy to see and tap with a phone
 - On a surface it adheres well to (avoiding metal)
 - Within mobile/wifi data coverage

-##
+## Registering tags
-Once you have stuck it, tap it.
+Once you have stuck it, tap it!

-If a Tag Purple is tagged that hasn't been registered to a location yet, then a tap will prompt you the adminstrator to assign a location.
+If a tag is tagged that hasn't been registered to a location yet, then a tap will prompt you the adminsitrator to assign a location.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2NzY3NTY3NiwyMDk1NDg5NTI4LC00ND
+eyJoaXN0b3J5IjpbLTE3NDEyMzk5MTQsMjA5NTQ4OTUyOCwtND
-M3NDQwNjBdfQ==
+QzNzQ0MDYwXX0=
 -->